Last Updated on 2 December 2025 by Cycloscope

 9 alternatives to Couchsurfing: how to find free accommodation online.

-Couchsurfing alternatives are still hard to find, we’ll try to give you a complete list of hospitality exchange networks you could try.
-Most of you probably already know Couchsurfing and the concept of free-hospitality networks, if you don’t I’ll explain to you briefly.
+Couchsurfing alternatives are still hard to find, so we’ll try to give you a complete list of hospitality exchange networks you could try.
+Most of you probably already know about Couchsurfing and the concept of free-hospitality networks; if you don’t, I’ll briefly explain it.

-Couchsurfing and its alternatives are mostly based on a simple concept: each user has a profile, where interests and personal information are listed, and people can contact each other asking for a free stay.
-On Couchsurfing, people are expected not to just take someone else hospitality as a free hostel, but to interact, share, and always remember they are guests.
+Couchsurfing and its alternatives are primarily based on a simple concept: each user has a profile where interests and personal information are listed, and people can contact each other to ask for a free stay.
+On Couchsurfing, people are expected not to take someone else’s hospitality as a free hostel, but to interact, share, and always remember they are guests.

-Couchsurfing worked great for many years, we used it a lot and mostly had great experiences, while some were so-so, and only one was fairly bad.
+Couchsurfing worked great for many years; we used it a lot and mostly had great experiences, while some were so-so, and only one was pretty bad.

-Couchsurfing is a huge global community of 14 million people in more than 200,000 cities, there are Couchsurfers almost everywhere in the world, and it still is the best way to find free accommodation worldwide.
+Couchsurfing is a vast global community of 14 million people in more than 200,000 cities.
+There are Couchsurfers almost everywhere in the world, and it is still the best way to find free accommodation worldwide.

 So why should one be looking for alternatives to Couchsurfing?

-Couchsurfing has been recently criticized by many for several reasons.
-It passed from being a non-profit organization to a for-profit company in 2011, raising a big debate among its users, with some members basically purged from the platform for their intense criticism.
+Couchsurfing has recently been criticized by many for several reasons.
+It transitioned from a non-profit organization to a for-profit company in 2011, sparking a significant debate among its users, with some members purged from the platform for their intense criticism.

-Couchsurfing now charges a one-time fee to be a verified member and a fee that you can pay annually or monthly to use the platform.
+Couchsurfing now charges a one-time fee to become a verified member and a monthly or annual fee to use the platform.

-Another criticism that has struck Couchsurfing lately, pushing many users to look for alternatives, is that it is being used more and more like a dating site.
+Another criticism that has arisen recently, prompting many users to seek alternatives, is that Couchsurfing is increasingly being used like a dating site.

-As a couple with a strong online presence, and an odd way of traveling (by bicycle), we still have a good positive response rate on Couchsurfing, people look at our blog and social profiles and some are curious to meet us.
+As a couple with a strong online presence and an odd way of traveling (by bicycle), we still have a reasonable positive response rate on Couchsurfing.
+People look at our blog and social profiles, and some are curious to meet us.
 But, for instance, we met a guy who hosted us in Seoul who couldn’t find a couch despite having hundreds of references as a host.

 Warmshowers

-The most active of all the networks listed here, it’s only catered towards touring cyclists.
-The community is non-profit and it was completely free to join (now to be hosted you need to pay a small fee, it is valid for life).
-Warmshowers.org has given us some amazing experiences and lifetime friends and we are still active hosts at the moment.
+The most active of the networks listed here, it caters only to touring cyclists.
+The community is non-profit, and it was completely free to join (now, to be hosted, you need to pay a small fee, which is valid for life).
+Warmshowers has given us fantastic experiences and lifelong friends, and we are still active hosts.

 There are hosts available in each country, although some are obviously more active than others.
-The process works just like Couchsurfing, each member has a personal profile from where she/he can send requests and/or approve guests.
+The process works just like Couchsurfing: each member has a personal profile from which they can send requests and/or approve guests.

 Teachsurfing